There are many components of a UV system presented below:

 Important: To be environmentally friendly, lamps must be recycled.
 The supplier usually takes care of this.

 It is a long cylindrical tube of quartz glass, used to protect the lamp.
-The UV light is transmitted into the water through this tube.
+It is through this tube that UV light is transmitted into the water.
 To avoid minerals and other contaminants clogging the tube, cleaning is necessary when the lamp is changed.
-Some reactors are equipped with an automatic cleaning system, recommended for waters with high transmittance.
+Some reactors have an automatic cleaning system, which is recommended for water with high transmittance.

 Control unit

-This component, known as the electrical cabinet, controls the electrical power of the lamp and powers it to produce UVC light.
+This element, the electrical cabinet in a way, controls the electrical power of the lamp and powers it to produce UVC light.
 Some suppliers only have a simple control board that fits on the end of the lamp, when it comes to small reactors.
 For larger reactors, the control unit may include:

 • lamp change timers